 A bachelor's degree in accounting is an important step to becoming a payroll accountant.
 A bachelor's degree can help set you apart from the competition, demonstrating that you are trained on accounting best practices, software systems, journal entries, and more.
 Because every industry needs payroll accountants, a bachelor's degree can show you have good training and skills that will help you be efficient in this role.

 The average yearly annual salary for tax accountants is about $70,000 per year, with the bottom 10% earning about $47,000 per year, and the top 10% earning more than $130,000 per year.
 Tax accountants can choose a wide variety of work environments, with many clients or just a few, with large corporation clients or individuals.
 The type of tax clients you work with and the company you work for will greatly impact your salary level.
-Additionally earning a bachelor's or master's degree can help you become eligible to be a CPA or certified public accountant, which can boost your salary potential considerably.
-Additionally there are many opportunities for growth within accounting, with tax partners at public accounting firms earning consideribly higher salaries than entry-level accountants.
+Additionally, earning a bachelor's or master's degree can help you become eligible to be a certified public accountant (CPA), which can boost your salary potential considerably.
+Additionally, there are many opportunities for growth within accounting, with tax partners at public accounting firms earning considerably higher salaries than entry-level accountants.
 If you're willing to put in the work and move up in an organization, you can expect a very lucrative career.